s16173760/Acontext/README.md

 ## Observe [📖](https://docs.acontext.io/observe)

 For every session, Acontext will automatically launch a background agent to track the task progress and user feedback.
+It's like a background TODO agent.

 You can use the SDK to retrieve the current state of the agent session.